zeisss/msg-php/Documentation.md

 queue            | URI     | The URI of the queue message          | Message | The messages that was dequeued

+### FetchPrometheusMetrics

+This action prints the following metrics in the [Prometheus](http://prometheus.io) text format.

+ * Number of defined queues
+ * Number of defined tags on all defined queues
+ * Number of pending messages in all defined queues

 ## Common Errors

 ### Invalid Method